Bilateral/Consolidation Stocks Chart Patterns Stock Trading

 Rectangle Stock Trading Chart Pattern

-Rectangle Pattern Stock - Consolidation Pattern
+Rectangle Pattern Stocks - Consolidation Pattern

 Stock Price Breaks the consolidation range after sometime and continues to move upwards after an upwards market breakout.